selwynpolit/d9book/book/setup_mac.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+Follow the steps that Homebrew suggests to update the .zprofile.
+The Homebrew install may install the Command Line Tools for Xcode if they aren't already installed on your mac.

 ::: tip Note
 once you install a formula with Hombrew, you might want to see the `info` that was displayed after you ran the `brew install` command.
 This is that crucial info that you need to complete the installation.
 Do that with `brew info formula` e.g.:
 :::